About this course

 - Broadcast Journalism 2

 During the course of the three years students are expected to undertake 15 days work experience.
-This is evaluated at Level 3.
+This is evaluated in Year 3.

 There is a range of optional specialist taught modules from which students can choose.

 You will study the following compulsory modules: